skip-mev/connect/providers/websockets/README.md

 * [Crypto.com](./cryptodotcom/README.md) - Crypto.com is a cryptocurrency exchange that provides a free API for fetching cryptocurrency data.
 Crypto.com is a **primary data source** for the oracle.
 * [OKX](./okx/README.md) - OKX is a cryptocurrency exchange that provides a free API for fetching cryptocurrency data.
 OKX is a **primary data source** for the oracle.
+* [ByBit](./bybit/README.md) - ByBit is a cryptocurrency exchange that provides a free API for fetching cryptocurrency data.
+ByBit is a **primary data source** for the oracle.